Container Orchestration with Amazon ECS - Task Definition and Service Design

 Cost Optimization for ECS

 Fargate pricing is based on pay-per-use for vCPU (approximately $0.04048 per hour) and memory (approximately $0.004445 per GB-hour).
 Compute Savings Plans can provide discounts of up to 50%.
 With the EC2 launch type, you can leverage Spot Instances and use the binpack placement strategy to maximize instance utilization.
 Right-size the CPU and memory in your task definitions based on Container Insights metrics to eliminate over-provisioning.
 Configure target tracking policies for Service Auto Scaling to automatically adjust task counts based on CPU utilization.
+An often-overlooked cost factor is CloudWatch Logs data ingestion charges.
+If containers produce high log volumes, either control log levels through the awslogs driver or use FireLens (Fluent Bit) to filter unnecessary logs before sending them to CloudWatch, potentially saving tens of dollars per month.

 Summary

 ECS provides declarative container management through task definitions and automatic recovery and scaling through services.
 Run containers serverlessly with Fargate and achieve up to 70% cost savings with Fargate Spot.
 Perform zero-downtime releases using rolling updates and Blue/Green deployments, and visualize performance with Container Insights.
+Understanding practical pitfalls like healthCheck startPeriod and ENI density limits, and simplifying inter-service communication with ECS Service Connect, are key to stable production operations.